boennecd/dynamichazard/README.md

 Bootstrapping only slightly changes the confidence bounds.
 It seems that:

 -   It is hard to tell the difference between the two drugs.
 The `ddi` may be more effective in the latter period (the estimates is negative) though the point-wise confidence bounds still contains 0.
 Further, this comment neglect that the confidence bounds are point-wise
--   Having aids rather than being enrolled (only) due to two CD4 counts of 300 or fewer increase your risk of dying
+-   Having aids rather than being enrolled (only) due to two CD4 counts of 300 or fewer is associated with an increased risk of dying
 -   Males seems to be at lower risk in the first period

 An example of a paper analyzing the CD4 count can be found in Guo & Carlin (2004).
 They also fit a static model (time-invariant coefficients) of the survival times with an exponential model.
 The estimates are comparable with those above as expected